Parks and Open Spaces

 Playground retaining wall repairs - Completed April 2024

-Stormwater runoff improvements on Pontiac Street - In Progress
+Stormwater runoff improvements on Pontiac Street - Completed May 2024

 Sailcloth for the playground - In Progress